neo4j-partners/hands-on-lab-neo4j-and-bedrock/Discussion - Questions and Next Steps.md

 We connected over HTTP.
 We are working on improving the self signed cert experience for deployment on IaaS.
 We'd also like to use Let's Encrypt or something similar to get a proper cert.
 Using Aura avoids this issue entirely.

 ## Lab 3 - Moving Data
 We used LOAD CSV to pull data in.
 That is one of many ways.
-Neo4j [Data Loader](https://data-importer.neo4j.io/) was recently released.
-However it doesn't support compound keys on relationships, so we weren't able to use it.
+Neo4j Data Importer is another.
+You may have noticed the tab for that in Aura.
+We're exploring incorporating it into this lab.

 We're also working with AWS on Glue integration.